Gundam-Engineering-Solutions/Antigravity/README.md

 4\.
 Power & Charging Architecture
 ---------------------------------

-**Gundam Robotics Systems** has deprecated the onboard "Spider Crab" reactor model in favor of a "Grid-to-Hull" charging protocol.
+**Gundam Robotics Systems** has deprecated the onboard "Spider Crab" nuclear reactor model in favor of a "Grid-to-Hull" charging protocol.

 -   **Source:** High-Voltage AC tapped directly from power substations.